Sammy Knight: 1997

-On April 25, 1997, the New Orleans Saints signed Knight to a one-year, $138,500 contract as an undrafted free agent after he went undrafted in the 1997 NFL Draft.
+On April 25, 1997, the New Orleans Saints signed Knight to a one-year, $138,500 contract as an undrafted free agent that included an initial signing bonus of $7,500 after he went undrafted in the 1997 NFL draft.

 Throughout training camp, Knight competed to be the starting strong safety against Je'Rod Cherry, Vashone Adams, and rookie Rob Kelly.
 Head coach Mike Ditka named Knight the backup strong safety to begin the regular season, behind starting strong safety Vashone Adams.

 He made his professional regular season debut in the New Orleans Saints' 38–24 season-opening loss at the St. Louis Rams.
 On September 28, 1997, Knight earned his first career start and recorded 11 combined tackles and made his first career interception during a 14–9 loss at the New York Giants in Week 5.
 Knight made his first career interception off a pass by Giants' quarterback Dave Brown, that was originally intended for wide receiver Kevin Alexander, and returned it for a 32-yard gain in the third quarter.
 On September 30, 1997, the New Orleans Saints released Vashone Adams after Knight surpassed him on the depth chart and became the starting strong safety.
 In Week 14, Knight recorded eight combined tackles and made two interceptions in the Saints' 16–13 win at the Carolina Panthers.
 Knight made two interceptions off pass attempts by Kerry Collins and Steve Beuerlein during the game.
 Knight finished his rookie season in 1997 with 84 combined tackles and five interceptions in 16 games and 12 starts.

 1998

-On February 18, 1998, the New Orleans Saints offered Knight a one-year restricted free agent contract tender to remain with the team.
+On February 18, 1998, the New Orleans Saints offered Knight a one–year, $198,000 restricted free agent contract tender to remain with the team.
 Knight became the starting free safety after Anthony Newman departed in free agency.
 Head coach Mike Ditka named Knight the starter to begin the season, alongside strong safety Chad Cota.
 Knight was inactive for two games (Weeks 4–5) due to an injury.
 On November 8, 1998, Knight made three tackles, two interceptions, and scored his first career touchdown during a 31–24 loss at the Minnesota Vikings in Week 10.
 Knight intercepted a pass by Vikings' quarterback Brad Johnson and returned in for a 91-yard touchdown in the fourth quarter.
 In Week 16, he collected a season-high ten combined tackles and returned an interception for a touchdown in the Saints 19–17 loss at the Arizona Cardinals.
 Knight intercepted a pass by Cardinals' quarterback Jake Plummer, that was intended for wide receiver Frank Sanders, and returned it for a 32-yard touchdown in the first quarter.
 Knight finished the 1998 NFL season with 75 combined tackles and a career-high six interceptions in 14 games and 14 starts.
 His six interceptions tied for eighth most in the league in 1998.